FireFart/blog/content/post/docker_and_cron_jobs.md

 +++

-Lately I came across the problem of running some cron jobs in a docker based environment when we migrated [wpvulndb.com](https://wpvulndb.com) to a docker based install.
+Lately I came across the problem of running cron jobs in a docker based environment when we migrated [wpvulndb.com](https://wpvulndb.com) to a docker based install.
-So how to execute cron jobs when the application is running with docker or docker-compose?
+So how should we execute cron jobs when the application is running with docker or docker-compose?

 <!--more-->